-The Christian Liberty Nature Reader series follows the pattern of a biblical standard that emphasizes God, morality, the wonders of creation, and respect for one's country.
-Believing that the student can gain an enhanced appreciation for God by studying His creation (Psalm 19:1, Romans 1:20), this textbook seeks to present the majestic splendor of His handiwork.
+The Christian Liberty Nature Reader series follows the pattern of the past.
+Believing that the student can gain an enhanced appreciation for God by studying His creation (Psalm 19:1; Romans 1:20), this reader seeks to present the majestic splendor of His handiwork.

-It is our prayer that this series will give to the reader the joy that is associated with "good reading" and that the knowledge imparted will help "make wise the simple" (Psalm 19:7).
+It is our prayer that this series will give to the student the joy that is to be associated with "good reading," and that the knowledge imparted will help "make wise the simple" (Psalm 19:7).